 Joanna Barnett was the Head of Centre at High Borrans for over 13 years and is now a Trustee of the charity.

-Heather Cole thinks being Head of Communications sounds rather grand, and enjoys keeping all things technological in order.
+Heather Cole thinks being Head of Communications sounds rather grand, and tries to keep all things technological in order.

 Debbie Linsley somehow manages to find time to be the Charity Secretary, as well as teaching at Richardson Dees Primary School.

 Paul Merrison is Treasurer and Lead Volunteer, when he's not winning medals for representing his country as a runner.

 Steve Braysher is a Lead Volunteer whose uses his past as a geography teacher to create unique expeditions for the Young Leaders.

 Richard Corbishley is also a Lead Volunteer who has been bringing his primary school children to High Borrans for years.
 And not just for the steak pie.